rikutiira/reswap/README.md

 //you can push data to store via named reducers, useful when working with imperative APIs store.reducers.todosFromClient({ id: 1, name: 'Todo from client', saved: false })

-//actions are observables but also callable functions. you push data to actions and observe them elsewhere. actions.saveTodos$(store.todos$.get())
+//actions are observables which you can push data to by calling them. actions.saveTodos$(store.todos$.get())
 ```